berdakh/berdakh.github.io/_pages/about.md

 ---
 permalink: /
-title: "Berdakh Abibullaev, PhD – Machine Learning Researcher"
+title: #"Berdakh Abibullaev, PhD – Machine Learning Researcher"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Welcome!
-I'm **Berdakh Abibullaev**, PhD — a machine learning researcher and professor with a strong background in brain-computer interfaces (BCIs), artificial intelligence in healthcare, and EEG/iEEG signal processing.

-## Professional Summary

-Accomplished machine learning researcher with 10+ years of experience advancing AI-driven solutions in healthcare, neurotechnology, and biomedical engineering.
+I'm accomplished machine learning researcher with 10+ years of experience advancing AI-driven solutions in healthcare, neurotechnology, and biomedical engineering.
 Specialized in deep learning, neural signal processing, and large-scale data analytics, with a strong track record of translating research into impactful applications—including patented BCI-based rehabilitation systems.
 Demonstrated leadership in multidisciplinary teams, mentoring graduate students and engineers, and fostering collaborations across academia, industry, and clinical partners.

 ---